-Enter your Academic Statement in the annual Academic Statement Writing Contest.
-This contest showcases thoughtful reflections about a liberal arts education.
-All undergraduates enrolled in the current academic year can enter.
+The annual Academic Statement writing contest showcases thoughtful reflections about your liberal arts education.
+All undergraduates enrolled in the current academic year (summer through spring) can enter.

 - First place: $1,500

 Please look forward to the next contest announcement in November 2017.

 In no more than 750 words, tell about your undergraduate education.
 Every student’s intellectual journey is unique.
 Describe the highlights of yours and show readers how your education has changed you.

 “First I asked myself questions like ‘Where am I going with my education?’ and ‘What does it feel like to be here (in school)?’ in order to jog my mind.
 The answers gave way to ideas which I jotted down and arranged later.”

 Your ultimate approach is up to you, but here are some examples of approaches you might take:

 - Explain how the decisions you made—to take specific programs and courses, to do internships and individual learning contracts, to attend other colleges and then enroll here, to participate in extra-curricular activities—have enabled you to gain a liberal arts education.

 - Show how your education reflects your values and commitments.

 - Illustrate how you have pursued learning: developing critical capacities, sustaining wonder, cultivating moral character, garnering social capital, enacting a commitment to justice, serving your career, and so on.